1964 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1964 SMS Special Strike Nickel Value

-The 1964 SMS Special Strike Nickel is a scarce variety within the Jefferson Nickel series.
-These coins feature a distinctive satin finish with sharp, squared-off rims and exceptionally clean fields—characteristics different from both standard business strikes and mirror-like proofs.
+The 1964 SMS Special Strike Nickel is arguably the most mysterious coin in the entire Jefferson series.
+These coins feature a distinctive satin finish with sharp, squared-off rims and exceptionally clean fields — characteristics different from both standard business strikes and mirror-like proofs.

 1964 SMS Special Strike Nickel Price/Grade Chart